Germoe/hit-predictor/project_report.md

 </table>
 </div>

-To visualize the journey of these songs we'll make an attempt at visualizing it.
+To understand the journey of these songs we'll make an attempt at visualizing it.

 ![](./notebooks/assets/moves_peak.png)

-4 out of the songs rise show their max leap to their peak position within the first 4 weeks of their first appearance on the Hot 100.
-After the initial high is reached there tends to be more or less a steady decline in position.
-Let's explore this thought further by looking at the time to max leap and average distance to peak position.
+8 out of the 10 songs rise to their peak position within the first 4 weeks of their first appearance on the Hot 100.
+After the initial high is reached there tends to be more or less a steady decline for most of them.
+It looks like the peak position is reached very quickly after their respective maximum leap.
+Let's explore this thought further and see if this is the case for other songs as well.
+We'll be looking at the time to maximum leap and average distance to peak position.

 ![](./notebooks/assets/weeks_max_leap_hist.png)